 Do we perceive colors differently?

-We know that cats see colors, but their ability to differentiate close shades is limited, especially for reddish colors.
+We know that our furry friends see colors.
+But their ability to differentiate close shades is limited, especially for reddish colors.

-You could say that, to a cat, orange and red appear more similar than blue and violet, even though their spectrum differences are similar.
-You can learn what spectrum is here.
+You could say that to a cat, orange and red appear more similar than blue and violet even though their spectrum of colors are similar.

-The thing is, a cat’s ability to see light does not stop at violet wavelengths, like it does for us.
+The thing is, a cat’s ability to see light does not stop at violet wavelengths as it does for us.
 That’s where their wider range of color vision is superior to ours.

-It’s ironic, but, given this information, cats could argue about us being color blind, unable to see all the colors they can see.
+It’s ironic, but given this information, cats could argue that we humans are color blind as we are unable to see all the colors they can see.

-Ultraviolet light isn’t much different from any other form of light, besides the fact we can’t see it.
+Ultraviolet light isn’t much different from any other lights.
+Besides the fact we can’t see it.
 At the same time, we can’t see plenty of other “lights” either.

-UV vision is just an extension of the visible spectrum, allowing cats to see a broader range of the color spectrum.
+UV vision is just an extension of the visible spectrum.
+This allows cats to see a broader range of the color spectrum.
 It might allow cats to notice things differently, such as detecting urine marks not only with their nose but visually as well.
-However, that is only speculation.
+However, that is only a speculation.

-Even if cats can see their prey’s paw print trail because of ultraviolet vision, it should not be considered as a superpower of some sort.
-If that were the case, the ability to see red berries in a green bush would be a superpower, too.
+Even if cats can see their prey’s paw print trail because of ultraviolet vision, we should not consider it a superpower of some sort.
+If that were the case, the ability to see red berries in a green bush would be a superpower too.

 The consensus is that cats do see color.
-Not as vividly as we do, but the assumption that cats are like color-blind people is incorrect.
-In the meantime, the ability to distinguish between colors is not of much use for cats’ lifestyles.
+Not the bright colors as we do, but the assumption that cats are like color blind people is directionally correct.
+That said, the ability to distinguish between colors is not of much use for cats.

 Evolution has tailored their eyes for a specific purpose, which is hunting mice.
 Mice and other rodents are nocturnal.
-This means cats have evolved to hunt effectively at dusk and dawn, which aren’t the most colorful times of the day anyway.
-Under such conditions, perfect color vision was traded for something more useful–cats can detect movements and see in the dark much better than we can.
+This means cats have evolved to hunt effectively at dusk and dawn.
+Without the sun light, these aren’t the most colorful times of the day.
+Under such conditions, perfect color vision was traded for something more useful, cats ability to detect movements and see in the dark much better than we can.
 Cats eyes evolved to best be able to see their prey in the dark.
 This is one of the reasons your cat is such an effective hunter.